prashantofficial05/Diabetes-Healthcare-Chatbot/README.md

-DHCA or Diabetes Health Care Assistant is an integrated healthcare application focused on Diabetes and its health implications.
-Unlike normal detection or prediction software, DHCP uses Generative AI (Gemini) which produces responses and data in real time.
+DHCA or Diabetes Health Care Assistant, is an integrated healthcare application focused on Diabetes and its health implications.
+Unlike normal detection or prediction software, DHCA uses Generative AI (Gemini), which produces responses and data in real time.
 What more?
 You get a completely interactive and real-time chatbot named Capsule.
 You have any doubts regarding symptoms, medical dosage, health implications, side effects or anything that comes to your mind, Capsule will answer you tirelessly.

 ## Tech Used:
 - Python (3.12 or higher)